soodoku/tldr/summaries/42_news_that_matters.md

 ### News That Matters

-TL;DR: Motivating question = how do people come to judgments about topics they have little experience and interest in.
+TL;DR: Motivating question = How do people come to judgments about topics they have little experience and interest in?
 Experiments on agenda-setting and priming.

 ### Research Design

 * **Sequential Exp.** A slightly altered 30 min. newscast for 5 days.
 Asked people to not watch the evening news and then showed last night's (edited) newscast --- added footage while deleting innocuous stuff of equal length.
-One group saw news stories highlighting pollution, another economic problems, another about issues w/ defense.
-Treatment: "Each condition was charactertized not only by sustained coverage of the target population but also by the systematic exclusion of news stories dealing with the other two." **Each group served as the control group for the other.** (pg.
+One group saw news stories highlighting pollution, another economic problem, and another about issues w/ defense.
+Treatment: "Each condition was characterized not only by sustained coverage of the target population but also by the systematic exclusion of news stories dealing with the other two." **Each group served as the control group for the other.** (pg.
 9)

 * **Assemblage Exp.** One sitting but multiple news stories.